Four diverse college students sitting outside with notebooks, eating salads

 5. List your personal goals

 The best way to motivate yourself to live a better lifestyle is by establishing a personal health goal.
 Challenge yourself!
 Maybe you’d like to cut back on drinking soda or stop eating chocolate every day or start maintaining an eight-hour sleep schedule daily or lose 10 pounds or more—turn these simple health goals into motivation.
-Your personal goals don’t to need be big or elaborate.
+Your personal goals don’t need to be big or elaborate.
 What’s important is that you’ve got something to aim for to keep you focused on maintaining a better way of living your college life.

 6. Get lots and lots of sleep